 Loads a built-in version of the file system implementation.

-File System (ofs) interface that xrootd is to use for file system specific operations (e.g., open, close, read, write, rename, etc).
+path1 The path to the shared library that contains an implementation of the Open File System (ofs) interface that xrootd is to use for file system specific operations (e.g., open, close, read, write, rename, etc).

 xrootd.fslib default